openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: REQUIRED.
-JSON object containing the detailed description of the credential type.
+Object containing the detailed description of the credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
-JSON array as defined in (#server_metadata_jwt_vc_json).
+Array as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
   * `credentialSubject`: OPTIONAL.
-A JSON object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
+An object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
-The most deeply nested value MUST be an empty JSON object.
+The most deeply nested value MUST be an empty object.
 This object indicates the claims the Wallet would like to turn up in the credential to be issued.

 The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`: